 Wildflowers for Weary Migrants

-Help make life easier for migrating butterflies and hummingbirds by cultivating fall-blooming plants that provide food and places to rest
+Gardeners can help make life easier for migrating butterflies and hummingbirds by cultivating fall-blooming plants that provide food and places to rest

 AFTER LABOR DAY, certainly by late September, most people in this country are ready to remove the “in the garden” sign from their front door and button up their flowerbeds for the season.
 Not so fast!
 Hummingbirds and a variety of butterflies fly south from their breeding grounds in northern latitudes until as late in the year as December.
 You can make life easier for these migrants by providing a place for them to rest and to refuel with nectar from native wildflowers.